How to Clean an Inflatable Kayak (May 2026) Expert Guide

 This step is crucial but often skipped.
 Sand and grit in valves cause most inflation problems:

-- Use an old toothbrush with soapy water
+- Use an old toothbrush with mild soapy water

 - Open/close valves several times while cleaning